Clicky

 Here are the main features of heavy-duty scooters:

-2. Construction: A Heavy-Duty scooter is constructed to support a larger passenger weight capacity.
-But they are also built to better handle challenging terrains like cobblestones and outdoors spaces.
-Sturdier construction means that your mobility scooter will help you navigate the world around you with more reliability.
+2. Construction: Heavy-Duty scooters are crafted to support a larger passenger weight capacity.
+They are also built to better handle challenging terrains like cobblestones and outdoors spaces.
+Sturdier construction means that your mobility scooter will help you navigate the world around you more reliably.

-3. Larger Wheels: Because Heavy Duty scooters are generally built for outdoors use, they will feature larger wheels.
-Quite often, those wheels will be equipped with pneumatic tires.
-While these tires require more maintenance, they also provide better shock absorption for a more comfortable driving experience.
+3. Larger Wheels: Heavy Duty scooters feature larger wheels for outdoors use - many of which are pneumatic (air filled) tires.
+While these tires require more maintenance, they also provide better shock absorption for more comfortable driving.

 How many days will it take to ship a scooter to Quebec City?

-When you purchase an in-stock scooter, it will take between 5-7 business days to get it over from Ontario to Quebec City.
+When you purchase an in-stock scooter, it will take between 5-7 business days to get it over to Quebec City.

 What is the average cost of a four-wheeler electric scooter?